Gonzo17/nuxt-csp-report/README.md

 * Default: `/api/csp-report`
 * Description: Optional.
 Path for the CSP report endpoint.

+### reportingEndpointsHeader
+* Type: `boolean`
+* Default: `false`
+* Description: Optional.
+Adds the `Reporting-Endpoints` header to your HTML responses, using `'csp-endpoint'` as the key and `endpoint` from the configuration as the value.
+This header is needed if you want to use `report-to csp-endpoint` in your CSP configuration.

 ### console
 * Type: `'summary' | 'full' | false`
 * Default: `'summary'`